nadav0411/FinBrain/My AWS Deployment Study Journey/Stage 5 - Ingress, Domain & HTTPS Setup.md

 - I’ll see a LoadBalancer with an EXTERNAL-IP — this is the gateway to my cluster.

 # 2. Creating the Ingress Rule
-- I created an ingress.yaml file that tekk the Kubernetes: "if someone visits /api, send them to my Flask backend".
+- I created an ingress.yaml file that tell the Kubernetes: "if someone visits /api, send them to my Flask backend".
 - After writing this file I applied it with the command: **kubectl apply -f ingress.yaml**.

 # 3. Buying a Domain + DNS Setup (Cloudflare)